philippebaron4152/APC523-Final-Project/lammps/doc/src/pair_charmm.rst

 LJ and Coulombic interactions with an energy switching function (esw, shown in the formula below as S(r)), which ramps the energy smoothly to zero between the inner and outer cutoff.
-This can cause irregularities in pairwise forces (due to the discontinuous second derivative of energy at the boundaries of the switching region), which in some cases can result in detectable artifacts in an MD simulation.
+This can cause irregularities in pair-wise forces (due to the discontinuous second derivative of energy at the boundaries of the switching region), which in some cases can result in detectable artifacts in an MD simulation.